MIGHTY: Hermite Spline-based Efficient Trajectory Planning: Introduction

-Another standard unconstrained framework uses B-splines for trajectory representation, with time-related variables encoded in a knot vector.
-B-splines offer inherent smoothness, local control, and the convex hull property, which enables efficient collision checking and enforces dynamic feasibility~\cite{9147300, zhou2019robust, zhou2021ego-planner, zhou2021raptor}.
-Zhou et al.~\cite{zhou2019robust} parameterize trajectories as non-uniform cubic B-splines initialized from kinodynamic A* paths.
-The nonlinear optimization minimizes the cost considering smoothness, a repulsive collision potential from an Euclidean distance field (EDF), and soft penalties on derivative control points exceeding maximum velocity and acceleration.
+Another standard unconstrained framework uses B-splines for trajectory representation, with time-related variables encoded in a knot vector. \changetext{B-splines offer inherent smoothness and geometric local control: changing one control point affects only a bounded neighborhood of the curve.
+The convex hull property enables efficient collision checking and enforces dynamic feasibility~\cite{9147300, zhou2019robust, zhou2021ego-planner, zhou2021raptor}.
+However, B-splines do not provide direct local control of higher-order derivatives.
+Derivatives at any curve point are implicit functions of multiple neighboring control points.
+One can bound derivatives efficiently via the convex hull property, but cannot independently prescribe a specific velocity or acceleration at a given knot through a single variable.
+This geometric local control property has been widely exploited for efficient trajectory refinement and replanning in cluttered environments~\cite{jung2013line, pan2012collision, usenko2017real, ding2018trajectory}.} Zhou et al.~\cite{zhou2019robust} parameterize trajectories as non-uniform cubic B-splines initialized from kinodynamic A* paths.
+The nonlinear optimization minimizes the cost considering smoothness, a repulsive collision potential from a Euclidean distance field (EDF), and soft penalties on derivative control points exceeding maximum velocity and acceleration.
 Finally, an iterative time-adjustment method rescales knot spans of the non-uniform spline to guarantee dynamic feasibility.
 EGO-Planner~\cite{zhou2021ego-planner} and RAPTOR~\cite{zhou2021raptor} simplify the representation by using uniform B-splines with fixed knot spans, leveraging convex hull properties to enforce velocity, acceleration, and jerk constraints directly on control points.
 EGO-Planner optimizes trajectories via a quasi-Newton solver (L-BFGS)~\cite{liu1989lbfgs} for fast gradient-based convergence, with an additional time-reallocation and anisotropic curve-fitting refinement stage that resizes knot spans and fits a new spline to ensure feasibility and smoothness.
 RAPTOR also employs a two-stage process: a closed-form QP warm-start for initial smoothness, followed by a nonlinear refinement phase that penalizes collision via an ESDF and ensures dynamic limits via control point constraints.